BaPSF/bapsflib/docs/using_lapd/read_from_digi.inc.rst

-Digitizer data is read using the :meth:`~bapsflib.lapd._hdf.file.File.read_data` method on :class:`~bapsflib.lapd._hdf.file.File`.
+Digitizer data is read using the :meth:`~bapsflib.lapd._hdf.file.File.read_data` method on `~bapsflib.lapd._hdf.file.File`.
 The method also has the option of mating control device data at the time of declaration (see section :ref:`read_digi_adding_controls`) [#]_.

 At a minimum, the :meth:`~bapsflib.lapd._hdf.file.File.read_data` method